This page uses Javascript.

 Every year, the Japanese Association of Special Education holds an annual convention in the fall.

-2. Publication of the Japanese Journal of Special Education
+2. Publication of Scholarly Journal

-The present journal is edited by the editorial committee and the executive editorial committee.
+Both Journals are edited by the editorial committee and the executive editorial committee.

 3. Research Activities